 Depending on the Jira products or external directories you’ve, you may need to use the Jira cloud site import.
-Check the Jira user migration strategies section to see which method is suitable for you.
+Check the Jira user migration strategies section above to see which method is suitable for you.
 If you use site import, you’ll need to migrate Jira first to avoid this issue:

 We recommend that you migrate all Jira users and data using the most suitable methods mentioned above, and then migrate your Confluence uses and spaces.